Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Mangystau.md

 ## How to Visit Mangystau

-Independent travel is technically possible, but unless you speak Russian or Kazakh, can drive long hours on bad tracks, and are ready to camp without support, it’s far easier to go with a local tour.
+Independent travel is technically possible, but unless you speak Russian or Kazakh, can drive long hours on bad tracks, and are ready to camp without support, it's far easier to go with a local tour.

 I joined a small group tour with a local tour operator I found online prior to arrival.
 We were six travelers split into two cars, with a driver each and the addition of a guide.